youngkyunJang/GPQ/README.md

 ## 2D Voronoi Diagram of Our Concept
 <p align="center"><img src="figures/2D_voronoi_illustration.png" width="900"></p>

-Our goal is moving codewords toward unlabeled data points while clustering both labeled and unlabeled data points near codewords.
+While training, codewords move toward unlabeled data points and both labeled and unlabeled data points cluster near the codewords.

 ## How to use